Info icon

 +-----------------------+

-03 Run describe-instances command (OSX/Linux/UNIX) using the ID of the Amazon EC2 instance that you want to examine as the identifier parameter and custom filtering to describe the instance type used by the selected EC2 instance:
+03 Run describe-instances command (OSX/Linux/UNIX) with the ID of the Amazon EC2 instance that you want to examine as the identifier parameter and custom filtering to describe the instance type used by the selected EC2 instance:

 aws ec2 describe-instances